art-in/nano_search/docs/benchmarking.md

 Benchmarking
 ---

-For benchmarking indexing/search routines we use [criterion.rs](https://github.com/bheisler/criterion.rs).
+For benchmarking index/search routines we use [criterion.rs](https://github.com/bheisler/criterion.rs).

+Benchmarks are located in [benches/](../benches).

 Run all benchmarks: